torvalds/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 	Allow block discard requests (a.k.a.
 TRIM) for the integrity device.
 	Discards are only allowed to devices using internal hash.

+	A discarded block is marked with a constant filler tag that anyone with raw write access to the backing device can forge without the key.
+Use allow_discards_keyed instead on new volumes.

+allow_discards_keyed
+	Like allow_discards, but marks a discarded block with a keyed checksum of the sector number, HMAC_key(salt || sector), instead of the constant filler tag, so it can't be forged without the integrity key.

+	Not compatible with volumes that already have discarded blocks marked the old way; only use on a freshly formatted volume.

 fix_padding
 	Use a smaller padding of the tag area that is more space-efficient.
 If this option is not present, large padding is